wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Represents a timestamp value calculated according to the used granularity value.
-For an example if the used granularity value is '1d', timeSpan will represents start of the day calculated adhering to the timezone provided in the TimeFilter.
+Represents a timestamp value that is calculated based on the specified granularity value.
+For example, granularity value is `1d`, the timestamp represents the start of the day calculated adhering to the timezone provided in the time filter. e.g., timeSpan: '2021-06-21T00:00:00.0000000+05:30'
-Ex: timeSpan: '2021-06-21T00:00:00.0000000+05:30'

 </td>
 </tr>